ArjenSchwarz/awstools/docs/awstools_completion.md

 ### SEE ALSO

 * [awstools](#awstools)	 - Various tools for dealing with complex AWS comments
+* [awstools completion bash](#awstools-completion-bash)	 - Generate the autocompletion script for bash
+* [awstools completion fish](#awstools-completion-fish)	 - Generate the autocompletion script for fish
-* [awstools tgw dangling](#awstools-tgw-dangling)	 - Check for incomplete routes
+* [awstools completion powershell](#awstools-completion-powershell)	 - Generate the autocompletion script for powershell
-* [awstools tgw overview](#awstools-tgw-overview)	 - A basic overview of the Transit Gateway
+* [awstools completion zsh](#awstools-completion-zsh)	 - Generate the autocompletion script for zsh
-* [awstools tgw routetables](#awstools-tgw-routetables)	 - Get an overview of connections between Transit Gateway Route Tables and attached resources